jmgreg31/terraform-aws-cloudfront/CONTRIBUTING.md

 ## Pull Request Process

-Submit a PR to the `staging` branch
+Submit a PR to the `master` branch

-1. Update the README.md with details of changes.
+1. Update `README.md` documentation with any applicable changes.
-2. Update the CHANGELOG.md with the details of the change.
+2. Update `CHANGELOG.md` with the details of the change.
 Please follow the format below:

     ```sh
     ## UNRELEASED (<MONTH><YEAR>)
     ```

 3. Update the [VERSION](https://github.com/jmgreg31/terraform-aws-cloudfront/blob/master/VERSION) numbers to the new version that this Pull Request would represent.
 The versioning scheme used is [SemVer](http://semver.org/).
-4. Update the [EXAMPLE](https://github.com/jmgreg31/terraform-aws-cloudfront/blob/master/example) terraform to reflect your changes.
-Please make sure the [SOURCE](https://github.com/jmgreg31/terraform-aws-cloudfront/blob/master/example/main.tf#L142) is `git::https://github.com/jmgreg31/terraform-aws-cloudfront.git?ref=staging`

 ## Testing